Setup and Installation

 query Querying subcommands

-rollback rollback cosmos-sdk and tendermint state by one height
+rollback rollback Cosmos SDK and CometBFT state by one height

 start Run the full node